-If in a hurry, we would recommend the Industrial Grade AbcCanopy Gazebo Weights they are the best in their price range and are very good value.
+If in a hurry, we would recommend the ABCCANOPY Gazebo Water Weights they are the best in their price range for your typical British garden and are outstanding value.
+It depends on what (windy) part of Britain you’re from.

 These weights can anchor down your gazebo and prevent it from blowing away.